SbrTa/Notes/System Design/notes/DB.md

   - Analytics or full-text search can be handled by specialized services or a data warehouse.
 - Replication
 - Caching

-### Drawbacks
- - If your application is bound by read performance, you can add caches or database replicas.
- - Additional programming and operational complexity
- - **Rebalancing Data**: you have two shards of a database.
-One shard store the name of the customers begins with letter A through M. Another shard store the name of the customer begins with the letters N through Z. If there are so many users with the letter L then shard one will have more data than shard two.
-This will affect the performance (slow down) of the application and it will stall out for a significant portion of your users.
-The A-M shard will become unbalance and it will be known as database hotspot.
-To overcome this problem and to rebalance the data you need to do re-sharding for even data distribution.
-Moving data from one shard to another shard is not a good idea because it requires a lot of downtimes.
- - **Joining Data From Multiple Shards is Expensive**: in sharded architecture, you need to pull the data from different shards and you need to perform joins across multiple networked servers You can’t submit a single query to get the data from various shards.
-You need to submit multiple queries for each one of the shards, pull out the data, and join the data across the network.
-This is going to be a very expensive and time-consuming process.
-It adds latency to your system.

 Resources-
 - https://medium.com/must-know-computer-science/system-design-sharding-data-partitioning-b7201596aafa